 Change the 6th, 7th and 8th paragraphs as follows

-The initiator shall begin an SSW Feedback (9.38.2.4 (Sector Sweep Feedback(11ad))) MBIFS time following the completion of an RSS, provided the initiator received an SSW frame from the responder during the RSS and there is sufficient time left in the allocation to complete the SSW Feedback followed by an SSW-Ack(#1198)(Ed) (9.38.2.5 (Sector Sweep (#1198)Ack(11ad))) from the responder in MBIFS(M44) time.
-If there is not sufficient time left in the allocation for the completion of the SSW Feedback and SSW-Ack(#1198)(Ed), the initiator shall begin the SSW Feedback at the start of the following allocation between the initiator and the responder.
+The initiator shall begin an SSW Feedback procedure (9.38.2.4 (Sector Sweep Feedback(11ad))) MBIFS time following the completion of an RSS, provided the initiator received an SSW frame from the responder during the RSS and there is sufficient time left in the allocation to complete the SSW Feedback procedure followed by an SSW Ack procedure (#1198)(Ed) (9.38.2.5 (Sector Sweep (#1198)Ack(11ad))) from the responder in MBIFS(M44) time.
+If there is not sufficient time left in the allocation for the completion of the SSW Feedback and SSW-Ack(#1198)(Ed) procedures, the initiator shall begin the SSW Feedback procedure at the start of the following allocation between the initiator and the responder.

-The responder shall begin an SSW-Ack(#1198)(Ed) (9.38.2.5 (Sector Sweep (#1198)Ack(11ad))) to the initiator in MBIFS time following the reception of a SSW-Feedback frame from the initiator.
+The responder shall begin an SSW Ack(#1198)(Ed) procedure (9.38.2.5 (Sector Sweep (#1198)Ack(11ad))) to the initiator in MBIFS time following the reception of a SSW-Feedback frame from the initiator.

-The initiator may restart the SSW Feedback up to dot11BFRetryLimit times if it does not receive an SSW-(#1198)Ack frame from the responder in MBIFS time following the completion of the SSW Feedback.
-The initiator shall restart the SSW Feedback PIFS time following the expected end of the SSW-Ack(#1198)(Ed) by the responder, provided there is sufficient time left in the allocation for the initiator to begin the SSW Feedback followed by an SSW-Ack(#1198)(Ed) from the responder in MBIFS(M44) time.
-If there is not sufficient time left in the allocation for the completion of the SSW Feedback and SSW-Ack(#1198)(Ed), the initiator shall restart the SSW Feedback at the start of the following allocation between the initiator and the responder.
+The initiator may restart the SSW Feedback procedure up to dot11BFRetryLimit times if it does not receive an SSW-(#1198)Ack frame from the responder in MBIFS time following the completion of the SSW Feedback procedure.
+The initiator shall restart the SSW Feedback procedure PIFS time following the expected end of the SSW-Ack(#1198)(Ed) frame by the responder, provided there is sufficient time left in the allocation for the initiator to begin the SSW Feedback procedure followed by an SSW Ack(#1198)(Ed) procedure from the responder in MBIFS(M44) time.
+If there is not sufficient time left in the allocation for the completion of the SSW Feedback and SSW Ack(#1198)(Ed) procedures, the initiator shall restart the SSW Feedback procedure at the start of the following allocation between the initiator and the responder.

 9.38.6.3.3 MIDC subphase with MID subphase only